LamaAlbadri/ConcurrencyiOS/README.md

 * Provide flexibility to cancel the task.

 ### wotkItem funcs
-* .cancel: if cancel = ture before the excution task will not excute.
-If canceled during excution cancel will 'return true' but excution won't abort.
+* .cancel: if cancel = ture before the execution task will not execute.
+If canceled during execution cancel will 'return true' but execution won't abort.
 * .wait() & .notify(): works like dispatchGroup.

 ### Flags(DispatchWorlItemFlags)
-* Set a behvior of work item.
+* Set a behavior of the work item.
-* It's QOS whetherto create a barrier or spawn a new detached thread.
+* It's QOS whether to create a barrier or spawn a new detached thread.
-* types of flags: assignCurrentContext, detached, enforeceQos, inheritQos, .noQos and barrier.
+* types of flags: assignCurrentContext, detached, enforeceQos, inheritQos, .noQos, and barrier.
 [barrier is the most used we use it with data race ]

-* Data races : Two or more threads in a single process access the same memory location concurrently, and at least one of the accesses is for writing.
+* Data races: Two or more threads in a single process access the same memory location concurrently, and at least one of the accesses is for writing.

 ### (4) DisaptchSempahre
-* Deal with data consitncy.
+* Deal with data consistency.
-* Data consitncy?
-Multiple account holder for same account in the same try to access the bank.
+* Data consistency?
+Multiple account holders for the same account in the same try to access the bank.
-* All trhead want to acess critical section will be added to queue: one thread will be allowed at the time.
+* All threads want to access the critical section will be added to the queue: one thread will be allowed at the time.
 * Set a counter.

 ### DisaptchSempahre funcs
 * .wait(): reduce value counter by -1.
 * .single(): increase the value counter by +1.

-### Cirtical section
+### Critical section
-* Part of the program in which tries to access shared resources.
+* Part of the program which tries to access shared resources.
-* when critical section is accessed by multiple thread at the same time (strong change of data incontincsincy) and soultion is DisaptchSempahre
+* when a critical section is accessed by multiple threads at the same time (strong change of data incontinency) and solution is DisaptchSempahre

 ### (5) Disaptch Source
-* The one used for listent to the event by the system ,
+* The one used for listening to the event by the system,
-* Rearly used thing.
+* Rarely used thing.
-* Can be used to run timer on the background thread.
+* Can be used to run a timer on the background thread.
+*

+## Operation & Operation Queue

+ ### GCD VS OperationQueue
+ * operation internally used GCD it's init from GCD.
+ * GCD: used when the task is not complex we are not interested in the state of execution.

+ ### Operations
+ * Operation: It should be used when we are more interested in the state of execution.
+ * When we want more functionality to control the task.
+ * Enspaulate a block of functionality that can be re-use.

+ ### Operations Types/ Abstraction classes
+ * Block operation: execute a block [it's currently run in global queue].
+ * NSInvaction Operation: excute invocation [in objective-c only].
+ * Custom Operation

+ ### Operations states
+ * isReady: when the operation is ready to execute.
+ * isExcuting: When the operation starts executing.
+ * isCancelled: When execution is canceled.
+ * isFinished: when execution is finish.